srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 **Portal Architecture:**
 The Management Portal is a control-plane application for administering tenants and cells.
 It provides:

+- Role-scoped CRUD operations over Cosmos DB via the GraphQL backend (Hot Chocolate) — legacy DAB artifacts may remain in the repo
-- Role-scoped CRUD operations over Cosmos DB via Data API Builder (DAB)
+ - Role-scoped CRUD operations over Cosmos DB via GraphQL (Hot Chocolate)
 - Integration with Azure Functions for complex operational workflows
 - Real-time monitoring and alerting through Application Insights integration